censorship-no/ceno-browser-archive/README.md

 # To Make A Release Build

-Get the upload keystore file and store it in `~/upload-keystore.jks`.
-Create a file `~/.upload-keystore.pass` that contains the keystore password on the first line and key password on the second line.
+> **Note:** The instructions below must be done at the source directory.
+Invocations to `./build.sh` may be direct or via the Docker container as explained above.

+Before building, you may want to *clean previous build files* by running `./build.sh -c`.
+This will also remove APK and AAR files in the current directory.
+If you want to keep these files, please *back them up* elsewhere first.

+> **Note:** If you use the Docker container and you cleaned the build files, remember to `touch fennec/.finished-bootstrap` again as explained above before proceeding.
-**Optional** Update the version number.
-CENO is currently using the same version as the release of Firefox it is forked from.
-If you want to change the version, call `build.sh -v <version-number>` to update the relevant numbers in your build.

-The *build number* which corresponds to the version code in the APK is automatically generated from the current timestamp so it does not need to manually updated.
+ 1. Choose a *version number*.
+CENO builds with the same version as the release of Firefox it is forked from, but for releases you need to specify an explicit version (like `0.0.42`) to update the relevant numbers in your build.
+The *build number* which corresponds to the version code in the APK is automatically generated from the current timestamp so it does not need to be manually updated.

-In the ouifennec directory:
+ 2. Create a `ouinet.xml` file with the *Ouinet client configuration* that will be embedded in CENO.

+ 3. Choose a set of *target architectures* to build packages for.
+Currently supported ones are: `armeabi-v7a` (ARM 32 bit), `arm64-v8a` (ARM 64 bit), `x86` (Intel 32 bit), `x86_64` (Intel 64 bit).
+If none is selected, all of them will be built.

+ 4. Get the *upload keystore file* and store it in `upload-keystore.jks`.
+Create a file `upload-keystore.pass` that contains the keystore password on the first line and key password on the second line.
+Please remember to keep these files private (you may also want to delete them after the build).

+Finally run (for release `v0.0.42` and ARM-only packages as an example):

 ```
-./build.sh -rx /path/to/ouinet.xml
+./build.sh -rv 0.0.42 -x ouinet.xml \
+  -a armeabi-v7a -a arm64-v8a \
+  -k upload-keystore.jks -p upload-keystore.pass
 ```

 Go for lunch while the build compiles.

 # Adding language support